 the reference to the particular spiral shape leads back to the Slavic "guba"

-Two sizes available, this is the small pie.
+Two sizes available, this is the large pie.